SnowyMouse/invader/README.md

 [Issues]: https://github.com/SnowyMouse/invader/issues

-### Should I use invader-bitmap or tool.exe?
-In this case, invader-bitmap is either mostly or completely feature-complete, and it has a number of features tool.exe does not have, such as support for the .tga format (goes well with Refinery's data extraction) as well as dithering.
-Therefore, invader-bitmap is the superior choice.

 ### Should I use invader-build for my map right now?
 It depends.

-Most multiplayer maps will work without issue, particularly those without scripts, but singleplayer maps may have issues.
 Because tool.exe has a number of bugs and invader-build does quite a few things tool.exe doesn't do (such as better error checking), there are a few reasons to use invader-build over tool.exe for multiplayer maps.

 However, invader-build isn't finished and has a number of issues that need ironed out before this FAQ can confidently recommend it for *every* use case,